diku-its/e2024/coursedescription.md

 ## Exercise Classes

- * Tuesdays 13-17
+ * Tuesdays 13-17 in Auditorium Syd, Nørre Alle 51 & Karnapsalen, Nørre Alle 53

 Exercises are held weekly and will include help getting started on the assignments and feedback on the same.

 ### TAs
+ * Lucas Haahr Yri
+ * Anders Friis Persson
  * Johan Sørensen Topp
- * Lukas Thomas Schilling
- * Niels Gøttge Lerche Hansen

-### Rooms

-  * øv - 4-0-24, Ole Maaløes Vej 5, Biocenter
-  * øv - Karnapsalen, Nørre Alle 53

 ## Teaching Material

  * [PO] Computer Security and the Internet: Tools and Jewels from Malware to Bitcoin, Second Edition by Paul C. van Oorschot.
 Springer, 2021.